Kong/docs.konghq.com/templates/how-to.md

 ### Introduction

-This is an introduction to this how-to guide.
-It should be limited to a few succinct sentences that introduce what the user will be learning to do.
+Use this section to provide an introduction to the how-to guide and provide the user with context for the guide.
+It should be limited to a few succinct sentences and provide a clear end-goal or outline of what the user will accomplish by following the guide succinct sentences that introduce what the user will be learning to do.
 A The how-to guide should provide an end-goal or something that the user will accomplish by following the steps.